zjgsu-mi-practice/todo-app-web/README.md

-# Todo App Web Client
+# Todo App (Client + API)

-A modern, responsive web client for the Todo API built with Next.js 14, React, TypeScript, Tailwind CSS and shadcn/ui components.
+A full-stack Todo application with both client and server-side implementation built with Next.js 14, React, TypeScript, and Tailwind CSS.

 ## Features